danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 Vue is a JavaScript Framework for building Reactive interfaces.
 Even though i'm a big fan of React (Due to React-native), I still prefer Vue for developing web applications.

-One of the reasons is it's gentle learning curve, It's very easy to get started and unlike React you don't need a build pipeline (with Webpack and co) to build a production ready Vue app.
+One of the reasons is it's gentle learning curve, It's very easy to get started and unlike React you don't need a build pipeline (with Webpack and co) to build a ***production ready*** app.
 You can just include an external `<script>` tag like you would do with `JQuery`.

-It has a Vibrant community with lot of plugins and tutorials available on the web.
+It also has a Vibrant community with lot of plugins and tutorials available on the web.

 We'll make use of `vue-cli` to quickly create a Vue app (instead of the `<script>` tag method).
 This method allows us to leverage the full power of `ES6+` and single file Vue components.